Unleash/unleash-client-dotnet/v5_MIGRATION_GUIDE.md

 ## Direct access to feature toggles

 Direct access to the feature toggle objects through `UnleashClient.FeatureToggles` has been removed.
-All classes related to the internal representation of feature toggles is no longer publicly accessible in the SDK.
+All classes related to the internal representation of feature toggles are no longer publicly accessible in the SDK.

 The SDK now provides a `UnleashClient.ListKnownToggles` method, which will return a list of feature toggle names, their type and the project they're bound to.